 Since you’ve entered China legally on a Z visa, you’ll be able to start earning money immediately—you’ll have nothing to kuai about!

-Work with Premier TEFL to schedule an appointment at your nearby police station so you can register as a resident in the area.
+Then, schedule an appointment at your nearby police station so you can register as a resident in the area.
 Ideally, this can happen in your first 24 hours abroad.
 You’ll want to walk away from this appointment with your Accommodation Registration form.

 5. Take a physical examination